Michelle3334/coaching-warriors/README.md

 ## Code
 * All code was written by the developer.

 ## Content
 * Content for the website was obtained from https://heycreativemindstudio.mykajabi.com/inrekraftonlinekurs and https://quaifeassociates.vipmembervault.com/.

 ## Media
-* All images were obtained from https://pixabay.com.
+* All images were obtained from <a href="https://pixabay.com">Pixabay</a>.

 ## Acknowledgements
 * My mentor for support, advice and feedback.
 * The students on Slack for peer review and comments.
 * Code Institute Tutor support for help with coding issues.
-* My family for their endless support, feedback and testing.
+* My family and friends for their support, feedback and testing.

 [Back to Table of Contents](https://github.com/Michelle3334/coaching-warriors#table-of-contents)